Jianqoq/Sclabel/README.md

 # How to let painted bounding box be selectable and resizable

 First, Use a list to store the rect and draw all the rect in paintevent.
 Store all the rect info into other lists everytime a new rect is created.
-During MousemoveEvent, track and use for ... in ... to check if the mouse is close to those area.
+During MousemoveEvent, track and use for loop to check if the mouse is close to the edges.
 Function can be found at functions/Draw.py and cython_pyx/Find_edge.pyx.
 ```
 def paintEvent(self, event):
   super().paintEvent(event)